How Long Does Heroin Stay In Your System?

 Heroin has a short half-life and can be detected for the duration after the last use with these tests:

-- Heroin can be detected in urine up to two to seven days after use.
+- Urine – up to two to seven days after use.

-- Heroin can be detected in blood and saliva for up to two days after the last use.
+- Blood and Saliva – for up to two days after the last use.

-- Heroin can be detected in hair follicle tests up to three months after the last use.
+- Hair follicles – up to three months after the last use.

 When an individual takes a single dose of heroin, the effects of heroin can be felt up to four to five hours after the last dose, however, heroin’s half-life is estimated to be about 30 minutes.
 A half-life of a drug is the amount of time that it takes for a drug to reduce to 50 percent of its concentrated dose.
 If you are a loved one of someone that you suspect may be using heroin, it’s best to approach that individual and conduct a heroin drug test to find out if they have the metabolites in their system.